Baldur's Gate III: The Black Hound

+Baldur's Gate III: The Black Hound was a cancelled role-playing video game developed by Black Isle Studios and to be published by Interplay Entertainment for the Microsoft Windows platform.
+Announced in 2002 under the codenames FR6 and Project Jefferson, it was planned to be the third main entry in the Baldur's Gate series, utilizing the Dungeons & Dragons 3rd Edition ruleset.
+The game was set to use a 3D graphics engine developed for the game, rather than the Infinity Engine used for the developer's previous games.

+The Black Hound was cancelled in 2003 when Interplay lost the rights to develop further Dungeons & Dragons games for the PC platform.
+Development at Black Isle Studios moved onto a sequel to the Fallout series codenamed Van Buren, which was itself cancelled in late 2003.
+Black Isle Studios would develop a further spin-off to the series, Baldur's Gate: Dark Alliance II, before being shut down by Interplay on 8 December 2003.

+In 2019, Larian Studios announced an unrelated Baldur's Gate 3.
+It was released in 2023 to critical acclaim.

 Gameplay

 Game dynamics

 Several interviews shed light on gameplay components, with the most prominently being conducted with Winterwind Productions.
 It would have been built on the same fundamentals as the previous Baldur's Gate games updated to fit the Dungeons & Dragons 3rd Edition ruleset, meaning it would have used pausable realtime gameplay.
 Damien Foletto, a developer on the game, hoped to use elements from other games such as The Temple of Elemental Evil.
 The game was not to be turn-based because it would have had a significant production and marketing cost, requiring a wider audience base to be profitable.
 The developers intended to draw deeply from a wide variety of D&D source books to offer a diverse selection of weapons.
 Not all of the weapons were going to be available, but most of them would have been and the player would have been able to do "crazy" things with any weapon.
 As in Fallout 2, no single weapon would have been better than other weapons, and each weapon would have had its own traits.